Full Stack MVC

 Data

-and give it a name (i.e. UserDAO
+In the data package, select New > Interface and give it a name (i.e. UserDAO

-Add a method to find a user by ID (import with CMD + O
+Add a method to find a user by ID (import with CMD + O)

 User findById(int userId);

-In the package explorer, expand and right-click the purple I
+In the package explorer, expand and right-click the purple I icon and select New > Class and give it a name:

 UserDaoJpaImpl

-private Entity Manager em;
+@Service@Transactional@PersistenceContextprivate Entity Manager em;

 File UserDaoImpl.java